clearlinux/clear-linux-documentation/source/clear-linux/tutorials/nvidia.rst

 The NVIDIA drivers and associated software can be uninstalled and nouveau driver restored by:

 #.
-Remove the previously created file :file:`/etc/modprobe.d` that is
+Remove the previously created file :file:`/etc/modprobe.d` that
    prevents nouveau from loading.

    .. code-block:: bash